Policy and Hiring Guidelines

 - General Procedures in Posting Jobs and Internships

 Job and internship postings on Handshake must display accurate information about the positions they represent.
 As such, employers will be prompted to provide specific required information about the positions they post to Handshake, including but not limited to job or internship title, salary/wage information, and a description of duties.
-When this process is complete, Career Services personnel will review the postings and, if deemed satisfactory, activate them.
+When this process is complete, Center for Career Readiness personnel will review the postings and, if deemed satisfactory, activate them.

 - Direct Hire (W-2) and Independent Contractor (1099) Positions